nextapps-de/mikado/README.md

     <tr></tr>
     <tr>
         <td><b>once</b></td>
         <td>Performs the render of a template just one time.
 This only applies on <a href="static">static views</a>.
 The render ist starting immediately (do not call .render again!).
-When finishing it fully cleans up (removes view, item data and also the template definition).
+When finishing it fully cleans up (removes view, data and also the template definition).
 This is useful for static views, which should persist in the app.</td>
         <td>false</td>
     </tr>
 </table>